-THEA 1200 Introduction to Theatre 3 cr.
-TM-H
+THEA 1200 Introduction to Theatre

 Overview of theatre as an art form.
 Includes historical and production points of view.
 Students will effectively view and critique plays and musicals.
 Writing intensive course.
 Prerequisite: None.
 Co-Requisite: None.
 Day: On demand; Eve: On demand; Online: All.
 Lecture: 3, Lab: 0.